 - Bad Boys II has one of the absolute best versions of this trope when Marcus and Mike terrorize Marcus' daughter's date.
 It has to be seen to be believed.

 - In the extended cut of The Lord of the Rings: The Return of the King.
-Samwise Gamgee gives Gollum a warning about betrayal and harming Frodo when the latter becomes suspicious of what lies in Shelob's Cave.
+Samwise Gamgee gives Gollum a warning about betraying and harming Frodo when the latter becomes suspicious of what lies in Shelob's Cave.
+Notable in that this is not a romantic quarrel on any side — this is the hero's Not Love Interest informing an old adversary that he'll pay if he harms his friend or even does something that causes him to be harmed.

 Sam: You listen to me!
 You listen good and proper.
 Anything happens to him, you'll have me to answer to.
 One sniff that something's not right, one hair that stands up on the back of my neck, it's over.
 No more slinker, no more stinker.
 You're gone.
 Got it?
 I'm watching you.

-- Dom make his intentions clear to Brian should he hurt Mia in any way: "You break her heart, I'll break your neck."
+- The Fast and the Furious (2001): Dom makes his intentions clear to Brian should he hurt Mia in any way: "You break her heart, I'll break your neck."

 - The Players Club: When Blue meets Diamond's father to pick her up for a date.
 Her father just happens to be practicing his sharpshooting as he questions Blue about their relationship.
 Ending it with a subtle "Whatever you do to my daughter, I'm gonna find and do to you." and nails a bulls-eye with the gun to drive the point home.

-- "I'm comin' at you with razor blades and lemon juice!"
+- In Norbit: "I'm comin' at you with razor blades and lemon juice!"

 - Subverted in Thor when Erik Selvig starts out warning Thor that he had better genuinely care about Jane, then essentially warns him to stay away from her.